Skip to main content

 The City utilized a prequalification process for the targeted dredge.
 The prequalification process is separate from the tender process and is undertaken in advance.
 Only prequalified bidders are invited to the tender stage.
 The objective of prequalifying is to screen and short list the most qualified potential bidders which have the required experience in similar dredging projects that used similar equipment as will be proposed.

-The second part of the Order issued by the Ministry of Environment, Conservation and Parks (MECP) related to the spill in Chedoke Creek is associated with the remediation/mitigation methods to offset the added nutrient loading to Cootes Paradise and the Western Hamilton Harbour Area.
+The second part of the Order issued by the Ministry of Environment, Conservation and Parks (MECP) related to the spill in Chedoke Creek s associated with the remediation/mitigation methods to offset the added nutrient loading to Cootes Paradise and the Western Hamilton Harbour Area.

-No. Chedoke Creek is an urban watercourse, which means it collects a combination of storm water runoff and discharges from the City’s combined sewer overflow tanks during large storm events.
+No. Chedoke Creek is an urban watercourse, which means it collects a combination of stormwater runoff and discharges from the City’s combined sewer overflow tanks during large storm events.
 It is also located directly beside Hwy 403 and close to an old landfill.

 For many years, Hamilton Public Health Services has recommended against using the urban watercourses linked to Chedoke Creek for both primary-contact recreational water activities (such as swimming or wading) and secondary-contact recreational water activities (such as canoeing or fishing).